fuzziqersoftware/resource_dasm/README.md

     *4: Some rare style options may not be translated correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
-    *5: Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
-A-law decompression is not tested;
-        please upload an example file via GitHub issue if it doesn't work.
+    *5: If the data contained in the snd is in MP3 format, exports it as a .mp3 file.
+Otherwise, exports it as an uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
+A-law decompression is not tested; please upload an example file via GitHub issue if it doesn't work.
     *6: Instrument decoding is experimental and imperfect; some notes may not decode properly.
 The JSON file can be played with smssynth, which is part of gctools (http://www.github.com/fuzziqersoftware/gctools).
 When